Conceiva/MezzmoKodiPlugin/README.txt

    Kodi database stream details by resyncing with Mezzmo.
 Previously just a log message was written into the Kodi.log file.

-v1.0.9.3
+v2.0.0.0q New Beta release

--  Fixed 2 bugs found in streamdetails change detection and title checking during bulk Mezzmo/Kodi sync testing which would cause Kodi not to be updated with Mezzmo data when browsing playlists and would abort the upcoming Mezzmo / Kodi sync process feature.
+-  Fixed 3 bugs found in streamdetails change detection and title checking during bulk Mezzmo/Kodi sync testing which would cause Kodi not to be updated with Mezzmo data when browsing playlists and would abort the upcoming Mezzmo / Kodi sync process feature.